SA Law’s employment experts can help employees to secure favourable settlement agreements.

 WHAT IS A SETTLEMENT AGREEMENT?

 A settlement agreement is sometimes referred to as a ‘severance’ or ‘redundancy agreement’ and was previously known as a ‘compromise agreement’.
 Typically, settlement agreements are offered at the end of a period of employment, especially in redundancy situations, but they can also be offered during employment in certain circumstances.

 Employers offer settlement agreements as financial compensation to employees who have made, or could make claims against them.
 This can be an effective way to resolve a dispute between employee and employer, without the cost and inconvenience of going through an employment tribunal.

 Either way, it's important to note that the settlement agreement is only valid and binding if you take legal advice on its terms and implications.
 This is where an experienced employment solicitor can help.

 Our settlement agreement solicitors can assist by:

 - Reviewing the settlement terms offered by your employer to make sure that your agreement does not include unfair terms.

-- Explain the meaning and effect of signing/ accepting a settlement agreement specifically to your situation - whether you plan to Advise you as to whether anything needs to be amended or changed.
+- Explaining the meaning and effect of signing/ accepting a settlement agreement specifically to your situation and advise you as to whether anything needs to be amended or changed.